Carlos M. Mery, M.D., MPH

 University of Virginia Health System

-Carlos Mery, M.D., MPH, is a congenital cardiac surgeon in the Texas Center for Pediatric and Congenital Heart Disease program, a collaboration between UT Health Austin and Dell Children’s Medical Center.
-He is an associate professor in the departments of Surgery and Perioperative Care and Pediatrics, the associate section chief of pediatric and congenital heart surgery at Dell Children’s Medical Center and the director of health transformation and design in congenital heart disease at Dell Medical School.
+Carlos Mery, M.D., MPH, is associate chief of pediatric and congenital cardiothoracic surgery in the Texas Center for Pediatric and Congenital Heart Disease program, a collaboration between UT Health Austin and Dell Children’s Medical Center.
+He is an associate professor in the departments of Surgery and Perioperative Care and Pediatrics.

 He specializes in the management of children and adults with congenital heart disease, including simple and complex congenital heart defects.
 His passion is to help every patient with congenital heart disease have access to high-quality, comprehensive and personalized care.